Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams

-\paragraph{Quantum Speedups of Dynamic Programming} Grover's quantum search algorithm~\cite{Gro96STOC} and its variants achieve quadratic speedups over any classical algorithm for the very fundamental problem of \emph{exhaustive search}.
-Thus, one of the merits of the quantum search is its wide applicability.
-However, it does not immediately mean quantum speedups for all problems to which the quantum search is applicable, since there may exist better classical algorithms than simple exhaustive search.
-Indeed, quantum search for an optimal variable ordering of the OBDD from among $n!$ candidates takes approximately $\sqrt{n!}\approx 2^{\frac{1}{2}n\log n}$ time, while the best classical algorithm takes only $O^\ast(3^n)=O^\ast(2^{(\log_2 3)n})$.
+\paragraph{Quantum Speedups of Dynamic Programming} Grover's quantum search algorithm~\cite{Gro96STOC} and its variants achieve quadratic speedups over any classical algorithm for \emph{unstructured search}, a very fundamental problem (effectively, exhaustive search is the only classical strategy).
+Thus, one of the merits of the quantum search is its broad applicability.
+However, it does not immediately mean quantum speedups for all problems to which the quantum search is applicable, since better classical algorithms may exist than the simple exhaustive search.
+Indeed, quantum search for an optimal variable ordering of the OBDD from among $n!$ candidates takes approximately $\sqrt{n!}\approx 2^{\frac{1}{2}n\log n}$ time.
+In contrast, the best classical algorithm takes only $O^\ast(3^n)=O^\ast(2^{(\log_2 3)n})$.
 These classical algorithms often employ powerful algorithmic techniques such as dynamic programming, divide-and-conquer, and branch-and-bound.
-One typical strategy to gain quantum speedups would be to find exhaustive search (often implicitly) performed within such classical algorithms and apply the quantum search to that part.
-For instance, D\"urr et al.~\cite{DurHeiHoyMha06SICOMP} provided quantum algorithms for some graph problems, among which the quantum algorithm for the single-source shortest path problem achieves a quantum speedup by applying a variant of Grover's search algorithm to select the cheapest border edge in Dijkstra's algorithm.
+One typical strategy to gain quantum speedups would be to find parts of exhaustive search (often implicitly) performed within such classical algorithms and apply the quantum search to those parts.
+For instance, D\"urr et al.~\cite{DurHeiHoyMha06SICOMP} provided quantum algorithms for some graph problems, among which the quantum algorithm for the single-source shortest-path problem achieves a quantum speedup by applying a variant of Grover's search algorithm to select the cheapest border edge in Dijkstra's algorithm.
 However, applying the quantum search in this way does not work when the number of states in a dynamic programming algorithm is much larger than the number of predecessors of each state.
 For instance, the Traveling Salesman Problem (TSP) can be solved in $O^\ast(2^n)$ time by a classical dynamic programming algorithm, but locally applying the quantum search can attain at most a polynomial-factor improvement.
 Recently, Ambainis et al.~\cite{AmbBalIraKokPruVih19SODA} has introduced break-through techniques to speed up dynamic programming approaches.
-They provide quantum algorithms that solve a variety of vertex ordering problems on graphs in $O^\ast(1.817^n)$ time, graph bandwidth in $O^\ast(2.946^n)$ time, and TSP and minimum set cover in $O^\ast(1,728^n)$ time, where $n$ is the number of vertices in the graphs.
+They provide quantum algorithms that solve a variety of vertex ordering problems on graphs in $O^\ast(1.817^n)$ time, graph bandwidth in $O^\ast(2.946^n)$ time, and TSP and minimum set cover in $O^\ast(1.728^n)$ time, where $n$ is the number of vertices in the graphs.